baeriswyln/eth-cs/docs/data/rtai/privacy.md

 used to optiize the reconstruction of the data points.

 An **Order-invariant prior** is used to enforce that the set of reconstructed images in different epochs are identical.
-This is done by adding a weak prior $\mathcal{R}$ that averages the input per epoch accros epochs.
+This is done by adding a weak prior $\mathcal{R}$ that averages the input per epoch across epochs.

 $$
 \text{argmin}_{\tilde{x}^k} d(\tilde{\Theta}^k, \Theta^k) + \alpha_{reg} \cdot \frac{1}{E^2}\sum_{e_1,e_2}